-The K-factor (with regards to flow) is the number of pulses that must be accumulated to equal a particular volume of fluid.
+The K-factor (with regard to flow) is the number of pulses that must be accumulated to equal a particular volume of fluid.
 You can think of each pulse as representing a small fraction of the totalizing unit.

-An example might be a K-factor of 1000 (pulses per gallon).
-This means that if you were counting pulses, when the count total reached 1000, you would have accumulated 1 gallon of liquid.
+An example is a K-factor of 1000 (pulses per gallon).
+This means that if you were counting pulses, when the count total reached 1000, you would have accumulated one gallon of liquid.
 Using the same reasoning, each individual pulse represents an accumulation of 1/1000 of a gallon.
 This relationship is independent of the time it takes to accumulate the counts.

 The frequency aspect of K-factors is a little more confusing because it also involves the flow rate.
 The same K-factor number, with a time frame added, can be converted into a flow rate.
-If you accumulated 1000 counts (one gallon) in one minute, then your flow rate would be 1 gpm.
-The output frequency, in Hz, is found simply by dividing the number of counts (1000) by the number of seconds (60) to get the output frequency.
+If you accumulated 1000 counts (1 gallon) in one minute, then your flow rate would be 1 gpm.
+The output frequency, in Hz, is found by dividing the number of counts (1000) by the number of seconds in a minute (60) to get the output frequency.

+'''

-$1000 \div 60 = 16.6666$ Hz.
+1000 \div 60 = 16.6666 Hz.

+'''

 If you were looking at the pulse output on a frequency counter, an output frequency of 16.666 Hz would be equal to 1 gpm.
-If the frequency counter registered 33.333 Hz (2 × 16.666 Hz), then the flow rate would be 2 gpm.
+If the frequency counter registered 33.333 Hz

+$(2 \times 16.666 \text{ Hz})$, then the flow rate would be 2 gpm.

-Finally, if the flow rate is 2 gpm, then the accumulation of 1000 counts would take place in 30 seconds because the flow rate, and hence the speed that the 1000 counts is accumulated, is twice as great.
+Finally, if the flow rate is 2 gpm, then the accumulation of 1000 counts would take place in 30 seconds because the flow rate that the 1000 counts is accumulated, is twice as great.